 Essentially, it means that you must ensure you provide as many accommodations as possible so that an employee with a recognized disability is able to perform their role.
 For example, this might include providing a certain type of chair, desk, or computer.
 It also means that you cannot require them to perform certain functions such as heavy lifting.

 For example, if an employee has a hearing disability, then you cannot force them to use the phone.
-Instead, you should accommodate their work so that it can be done via email instead.
+Instead, you should adjust their work so they can complete it via email.
 Or if an employee uses a wheelchair, then you cannot require them to do manual labor.

 If you fail to provide reasonable accommodations to people with disabilities in your business, then the ADA would consider this to be employment discrimination.
 The only exception to this is if an accommodation would cause you undue hardship.
 In other words, it would require significant difficulties, disruption or expense, or fundamentally alter the nature of your business operations.